ParamANN: A Neural Network to Estimate Cosmological Parameters for $\Lambda$CDM Universe Using Hubble Measurements: Methodology

 \section{Methodology}

-In this section, firstly we discuss about the observed Hubble data (available in the range $0.07 \leq z \leq 2.36$).
-Then, we describe the procedure to simulate the mock values of H(z) as well as the noise addition to these mock H(z) data.
-Thereafter, we provide the descriptions about the deep learning of neural network used in our analysis.
+In section~\ref{sec:hubble_data}, we discuss the $H(z)$ measurements obtained by following the DA technique (available in the range $0.07 \leq z \leq 1.965$).
+Then, in section~\ref{sec:signal} we describe the procedure to simulate the mock values of $H(z)$ and \begingroup \endgroup in section~\ref{sec:noise} we discuss the noise addition to these mock $H(z)$ data.
+Thereafter, in section~\ref{sec:deep_learn} we provide the descriptions of the deep learning of the neural network used in our analysis.
+In section~\ref{sec:mcmc}, we describe the MCMC approach which is performed to compare our AI technique.